 2. East 34th Street-East 125th Street.
-5.0 miles.
-This part of East River Greenway consists of East Harlem, Carl Schurz Park and Upper East Side, and it tends to be less crowded than below East 34th Street.
+5.0 miles one-way.
+This part of the East River Greenway consists of East Harlem, Carl Schurz Park and Upper East Side, and it tends to be less crowded than below East 34th Street.
 Enjoy spectacular views of the north end of Roosevelt Island and its lighthouse.
 You will also see western shoreline of Randall’s Island as well as the Robert F. Kennedy Bridge and the Willis Avenue Bridge.
 It is possible to run over to Randall’s Island — which is nice in theory but there is quite a bit of construction.

 Manhattan Waterfront Greenway Map Hudson River Greenway (West Side)

 - East 34th Street to Battery Park: 4.4 miles.
 East 34th Street-East 125th Street: 5.0 miles.